 Abstract

 Segmentation of crop fields is essential for enhancing agricultural productivity, monitoring crop health, and promoting sustainable practices.
 Deep learning models adopted for this task must ensure accurate and reliable predictions to avoid economic losses and environmental impact.
 The newly proposed Kolmogorov-Arnold networks (KANs) offer promising advancements in the performance of neural networks.
 This paper analyzes the integration of KAN layers into the U-Net architecture (U-KAN) to segment crop fields using Sentinel-2 and Sentinel-1 satellite images and provides an analysis of the performance and explainability of these networks.
-Our findings indicate a 2\% improvement in IoU compared to the traditional full-convolutional U-Net model in fewer GFLOPs.
+U-KAN performs comparable to or better than the full-convolutional U-Net in half of the GFLOPs.
 Furthermore, gradient-based explanation techniques show that U-KAN predictions are highly plausible and that the network has a very high ability to focus on the boundaries of cultivated areas rather than on the areas themselves.
-The per-channel relevance analysis also reveals that some channels are irrelevant to this task.File | Dimensione | Formato | |
+The per-channel relevance analysis also reveals which channels are critical for explaining model behavior and which have little to no impact, thus providing insights into the features the model relies on for the segmentation task.File | Dimensione | Formato | |

 ---|---|---|---|